 I am quite impressed with the built-in effects.
 The Eq is very smooth sounding and easy to use.
 The Chorus is very effective in adding stereo width or classic chorusing effects.
 The delay is useful and the reverb sounds fantastic.
 Built-in reverb units are not always impressive but this one is really good.

 This is pretty huge.
 A free synth with MPE capabilities.
-In my tests, I’ve noticed it’s a bit buggy.
-Some of the notes just don’t register.
-I’m guessing this is an easy fix with a software update.
-When it does register notes, it works quite well.
+In my tests with an earlier version of the software I noticed some of the notes didn’t register.
+After a software update Eventide fixed this issue and it works quite well now.

 If you are looking for a synth that will do your bread and butter sounds like the classic Sylenth1, or any one of the hundreds of Minimoog emulations, this is probably not the synth for you.
 If you are tired of the usual subtractive synthesis engine and want something truly unique and interesting that creates sounds you may never have heard of, Generate is the synth for you.